 Welcome!

-and the head of the Institute of Software Security at the Hamburg University of Technology (TUHH), in Germany.
+I'm a full professor and the head of the Institute of Software Security at the Hamburg University of Technology (TUHH), in Germany.

 My favorite saying is "done is better than perfect".